+9.8.5 Future occupants

-- 9.8.4 It is considered that the site is of sufficient size to allow development to proceed with sufficient amenity space for new dwellings.
-Assessment of this provision would be undertaken at reserved matters stage. - 9.8.5 The proposal would, therefore, be capable of complying with the provisions of policies CS2 of Charnwood Core Strategy and EV/1 of the saved Local Plan along with NPPF, National Design Guidance and the guidance set out in the Design SPD to protect residential amenity.
+It is considered that the site is of sufficient size to allow development to proceed with sufficient amenity space for new dwellings.
+Assessment of this provision would be undertaken at reserved matters stage.

+9.8.4 The proposal would, therefore, be capable of complying with the provisions of policies CS2 of Charnwood Core Strategy and EV/1 of Local Plan along with NPPF, National Design Guidance, Emerging Local Plan Policy EV5 and the guidance set out in the Design SPD to protect residential amenity